Skip to content

 6. Closing: What are you most looking forward to next week?

 If your team has a practice of company offsites, it may be helpful to divide the time in two with half focused on business building and half on company building.
-I love to do quarterly, two-day offsite where the first day is focused on the business and the second day is focused on the company.
+I love to do quarterly, two-day offsites where the first day is focused on the business and the second day is focused on the company culture.

-1. Provide an hour for the team to openly brainstorm and discuss the following question: What would it take for you to be excited to spend the next 10 years on this mission with this team?
+Give the team an hour to discuss: What would it take for you to be excited to spend the next 10 years on this mission with this team?

-This question provides a way for the leaders, and everyone else, to learn about the kinds of changes that would support deeper alignment between the work people are doing and the lives they are living or desiring to live.
+This question provides a way for the leaders, and everyone else, to learn about the kinds of changes that would support deeper alignment between the work people are doing and the lives they are living.
 You obviously cannot implement every idea, but you might find some real treasures that have a profound impact on preventing burnout and helping your people do their best work.

 2. Check-in on working norms

 How well is the way we are working together supporting us doing great work?
-Where are things like Slack interruptions, too many meetings, or other unhelpful work practices getting in the way of us providing more value to our customers?
+Where are things like Slack interruptions, too many meetings, or other unhelpful work practices getting in the way?

 Poorly run companies never talk about their working norms.
 Well-run companies make their working norms explicit and invite revision and evolution.